Dichroic Filter Characterizations: Dichroic Filter Characterization

-Figure \ref{fig:Absorbing_longpass_500nm_air_tap_water_73mL_cuvette_09_16} displays the results for a 504~nm {\it absorbing} (non-dichroic) longpass filter in air and tap water.
+Figure \ref{fig:Absorbing_longpass_500nm_air_tap_water_73mL_cuvette_09_16} displays the results for a 504~nm {\it absorbing} (non-dichroic) longpass filter in air and tap water (using the 73~mL cylindrical cuvette in both cases).
 We include it here for comparison with the dichroic results, but also because it is used in conjunction with dichroic filters, as in the dichroicon design described in Ref.~\cite{Kaptanoglu_2020}.
 As expected, the absorbing filter exhibits minimal variation in cut-on wavelength across different AOIs, in contrast to the dichroic filters.

-In Figure \ref{fig:Edmund_500nm_longpass_air_LAB_wave_50_percent} we use the curves from Figure \ref{fig:DF_LP_16_Edmund_500nm_air_LAB_cuvette_05_24} to show the behavior of the 50\% transmission point as a function of AOI.
+In Figure \ref{fig:Edmund_500nm_longpass_air_LAB_wave_50_percent_error} we use the curves from Figure \ref{fig:DF_LP_16_Edmund_500nm_air_LAB_cuvette_05_24} to show the behavior of the 50\% transmission point as a function of AOI.
 We see that apart from normal incidence, there is a distinct shift between measurements in air and in LAB at each increment of AOI.
 Beyond 45$^\circ$ in LAB, however, the filter maintained a transmission rate of at least 60$\%$; we do not include those points here.
-As discussed below, the behavior of this 50\% transmission edge is well-described by a modified Bragg's Law.
+As discussed later, the behavior of this 50\% transmission edge is well-described by a modified Bragg's Law.

-Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_paper} illustrates the performance of a 454~nm longpass dichroic filter from Knight Optical measured in air and tap water as a function of AOI (data from Figure \ref{fig:Knight_longpass_500nm_air_tap_water_73mL_cuvette_09_06}).
+Figure \ref{fig:Knight_500nm_longpass_air_h2o_wave_50_percent_error_paper} illustrates the performance of a 454~nm longpass dichroic filter from Knight Optical measured in air and tap water as a function of AOI (data from Figure \ref{fig:Knight_longpass_500nm_air_tap_water_73mL_cuvette_09_06}).
 The plot again shows the wavelength at which the filter achieves 50$\%$ transmission at each AOI.
 Similar to the LAB measurements in the previous figure, there is a consistent downward shift in the 50$\%$ transmission wavelength with increasing AOI.
 This shift is more pronounced in tap water as a result of its higher refractive index compared to that of air.